Whitepaper

 Humanity Protocol stands as the definitive nexus for human identity within the digital realm, designed to endow every individual with unparalleled rights and access both on-chain and off-chain, mirroring the capabilities afforded by a tangible identity document.
 It serves as a bridge, connecting the disparate elements of the digital domain and blockchain-based identities to tangible, real-world applications.

 At the heart of Humanity Protocol's verification process lies an AI model developed in-house, meticulously trained on over half a million palm sets across diverse ethnicities.
-Through the Proof of Human Identity (PoH) consensus mechanism, HP aims to eradicate the chasm separating digital interactions and physical engagements, fostering a holistic ecosystem where digital identity becomes a gateway to a myriad of real-world utilities and opportunities.
+Through the Proof of Trust (PoT) consensus mechanism, HP aims to eradicate the chasm separating digital interactions and physical engagements, fostering a holistic ecosystem where digital identity becomes a gateway to a myriad of real-world utilities and opportunities.

-For technical details, you may also refer to zkProofer Nodes
+For technical details, you may also refer to our Key Concepts zkProofer Nodes

 Distribution Process